htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   and crashed when they had active jobs in the blkio controller.
   :jira:`1786`

+- Fixed recently introduced bug where only on Enterprise Linux 7 system, startds with hard cgroup memory enforcement would not put jobs that went over their memory usage on hold, they would exit and leave the queue.
+  :jira:`1801`

 - Fixed a very recently introduced bug where the .job.ad and .machine.ad files would not be written into the job sandbox.
   :jira:`1737`